-Centipede © 1980 Atari.
+Centipede © 1981 Atari.

-The original Upright model of Centipede was released in June 1981, and was sold $1,995 at its release.
+The original Upright model of Centipede was released in June 1981 (even though the copyright at the bottom of the screen in the game's attract mode says 1980), and was sold $1,995 at its release.
 46,062 units were produced.
 It's Atari's second bestselling coin-op game.

 It was an Atari coin-operated game that swiftly won a wide following in the arcades.
 Apart from its smooth game play, Centipede was praised for its refreshing approach to screen colors and for its whimsical mushroom world.

 Centipede was the first coin-op game to be designed by a woman - Dona Bailey.
 But Ed Logg did the majority of the work on Centipede; Dona only came up with the prototype idea, where the mushrooms were indestructible and it was more like "Space Invaders".
 Like "Pac-Man", this game has special appeal to women.